physik932/code-sample/README.md

  and JAR to upload to Amazon.

 ### Using Amazon's Elastic Beanstalk and Route 53
-I was able to set up an Elastic Beanstalk for a web application using a single docker image thanks to an awesome guide they had.
-I used Route53 to set up for fun to set up a Hosted Zone and A record to `motd.rishi-sheth.com`, and tied it to my Elastic Beanstalk instance running the docker image of my Spring boot app.
+I was able to set up an Elastic Beanstalk instance for a web application using a single docker image.
+I found the documentation provided by Amazon really helpful in wiring all this together.
+For my own fun, I used Route 53 to set up a Hosted Zone and an _A Record_ to a subdomain I own, `motd.rishi-sheth.com`.
+Route 53 allowed me to tie this subdomain to my Elastic Beanstalk instance with one step.

 ### Final Thoughts
-Overall, this was a lot easier to learn thanks to a lot of great blogs and tutorials provided by Spring, Amazon and others.
-I have enjoyed learning more about Docker, Spring, and Amazon services for deployment.
+Overall, I found this project to be enjoyable.
+I learned a lot thanks to tutorials and documentation provided by Spring, Docker, and Amazon.
+I sourced information from several blog posts as well on a Spring Boot + Docker + Amazon web application.
+I believe all of these tools are extremely useful and flexible, and will continue to learn how to work with them.

 _Note : I added the section below during development as notes to myself.
 I thought it would be fine to keep them to show my thought process and how I got from start to finish.
 Thanks for reading._